eriwang/task_diary/README.md

 - `npx webpack`

 Flask and webpack will continue to monitor changes to files as long as the commands are running.

+## Credits

+SVG for all icons used taken from https://feathericons.com/.